shelby/examples/apps/cross-chain-accounts/README.md

 #### Encode File

-Encoding a file means we split the file into chunks, where each chunk has a `commitment hash` and these are combined to make the `blob merkle root hash`.
+Encoding a file means we split the file into chunks, where each chunk has a `commitment hash`, and these are combined to make the `blob merkle root hash`.

 We then send all these hashes to the blockchain so they can be verified with the storage providers.